 Ultimately, Maryville has designed its MSN program to prepare students to become leaders in a field that’s poised to continue to be in high demand.
 The Bureau of Labor Statistics (BLS) has projected the employment of nurse practitioners to increase by 31 percent between 2016 and 2026.
 This is due in part to an influx of new nurses creating a demand for quality leadership, and MSN graduates can step up to fill this need.

 Earn your MSN Degree from Maryville University

-The MSN degree program at Maryville University can provide students with more than just the tools they need to enter the field.
+The MSN degree online at Maryville University can provide students with more than just the tools they need to enter the field.
 It can equip students with the expertise they need to create a positive impact in the industry and bring the goal of improved patient outcomes within reach.
 Learn more about Maryville University’s online Master of Science in Nursing programs and the five MSN specialties available to students.

 Maryville University, Master of Science in Nursing Online